 High-Quality Images, But with Little or No Product Description

-Search engines like Google are highly literate but they can’t read images—they can only recognize and read texts.
+Search engines like Google are highly literate but can’t read images—they can only recognize and read texts.
 Whenever a user inputs a set of keywords in a Google search box, Google will match the user with websites containing those keywords.
 So, if your e-commerce site only contains images (with little or no product description), then you miss the chance of getting search engine users to view your website and check out your items.
-That defeats the purpose of having an online shop, in the first place.
+That defeats the purpose of having an online shop in the first place.

 So… How Much Text Should Your Web Pages Have?

 The amount of text a page should have is always up for debate.
 Google’s guidelines, for instance, aren’t clear about how much on-page text is enough.
-It has become a good practice, however, to write long-form content to boost a site’s SEO visibility.
+It has become a good practice to write long-form content to boost a site’s SEO visibility.
 It's also imperative that your content is unique, so refrain from copying product descriptions from the manufacturer’s website or other seller’s shops.

-We have found that less than 300 words per product page can be considered thin content, so, we now use 300 - 600 words.
+We have found that less than 300 words per product page can be considered thin content, so we now use 300 - 600 words.

 But, by simply ensuring your e-commerce site has great aesthetics and quality content, you’re a huge step closer to making your website visible on search engines.